Power-Automate-in-a-day/Training-by-the-community/README.md

 # Training
-This is the Power Automate in a day v8 material v1 was created in July 2018
+This is the Power Automate in a day v8 material. v1 was created in July 2018
 Last updated: 5/28/2020
 start from the file Trainer notes